-They will also present examples of the practical application of digital information across a global organization and within a unit, and its effects on study reproducibility, on scientific results for PIs and on lab animal facility management.
-Differences in cage components, housing density, cage changing frequency and best practices will all be considered in the context of animal model development, physiology and behavior.
-This webinar will be applicable to all individuals engaged in research involving animal models.
+They also present examples of the practical application of digital information across a global organization and within a unit, and its effects on study reproducibility, on scientific results for PIs and on lab animal facility management.
+Differences in cage components, housing density, cage changing frequency and best practices are discussed in the context of animal model development, physiology and behavior.
+This webinar is applicable to all individuals engaged in research involving animal models.

 Key Topics Include:

 - A review of recent housing and equipment developments that improve repeatability and rigor of the data reporting

 - The impact of environmental conditions on animal research models